Facebook icon

 Mars By Topic

-Mars By Topic is a wonderful resource located on the THEMIS mission website that details important information for educators utilizing ASU Mars Education curriculum into their classrooms.
+Mars By Topic is a resource that details important information for educators.
 This resource will be handy for educators as they work through some of the Mars Education student projects and classroom lessons.
-Mars by topic is an online collection of THEMIS data sets organized by specific topic areas.
 As student project teams dive into Mars research they will find this resource to be very useful for accessing some quick examples of THEMIS data.
-Learn about Mars by topic from this great webpage. http://themis.asu.edu/topic
+Learn about Mars by topic from this great webpage at http://themis.asu.edu/topic.

 The Red Planet Report